About F3ST

 How F3ST Started

-In the spring of 2021, F3ST had its 501c3 status and a fully formed Board of Directors with equal representation of the 9 jurisdictions.
+In the spring of 2021, F3ST was awarded 501c3 status and had a fully formed Board of Directors with equal representation of 9 jurisdictions within the three counties.
 The Board of Directors is composed of five representatives from each of the three counties (3 local government representative, a trails representative, and an economic development representative) plus designated seats for the Friends of Lake James State Park, Inc. the Foothills Conservancy of North Carolina, Inc. the YMCA of Western North Carolina, NC State Parks and a member from the WNC Bridge Foundation.’

 F3ST is grateful for past and present funding support from: McDowell County, City of Marion, Town of Black Mountain, Town of Old Fort, Town of Glen Alpine, Burke County, City of Morganton.